timitee/api_recorder/docs/recording.rst

         """Recording will resume.
 We are in a loop remember :)"""

     end_and_save_scenario(site_name, scenario_name)
+    """**A piece of advice:** Run the recording with this line commented out when you debug.
+Nothing will be saved to need deleting.
+    """

 ***Use a Recording as the template for a Test.***